amperity/plate-fund-site/README.md

 This will run `jekyll serve` in a docker container, which will monitor files for changes and serve the site at http://locahost:4000.

+Note: if you add Gems, you may need to rebuild the docker image using `docker-compose build` or `docker-compose up --build`.

 ## Deployment